-Fees Required and is non-refundable after first seven (7) days of enrollment.
+Required and is non-refundable after first seven (7) days of enrollment.
 Covers costs for copies, handouts, clinical logbooks, lab fees, scantrons.
 A late payment fee of \$25 per day up to \$125 per day is assessed to students who do not complete payment.

 Insurance Required and is non-refundable after first seven (7) days of enrollment.
-Students must purchase liability insurance from the description, refer to the KPSAHS Catalog - Student Tuition Recovery Fund section.
-Non-refundable.

-National Professional Group to perform in the clinical setting.
+Students must purchase liability insurance from the National Professional Group to perform in the clinical setting.